z3z1ma/cdf/docs/api_reference.md

 #### active\_project

-The active project context variable.
+The active workspace context variable.

+The allows the active workspace to be passed to user-defined scripts.
+The workspace has a reference to the project configuration and filesystem.

+<a id="core.context.active_pipeline"></a>

+#### active\_pipeline

+Stores the active pipeline.

+This is the primary mechanism to pass a configured pipeline to user-defined scripts.

 <a id="core.context.debug_mode"></a>